knee-cola/jest-mock-promise/README.md

 # What's this?
 This is yet another _synchronous_ implementation od JavaScript Promise. *JestMockPromise* implements the same API as native JavaScript Promise, which added benefit that it can be resolved *"from outside"* (see the examples listed below).

+Although its originally created to make writing unit tests easier, it can also be used outside the unit testing context.
+In fact it doesn't even contain any unit-testing-specific features and apart from it's name it has nothing to do with _Jest_.

 # What's in this document?

 * [How does it work?](#how-does-it-work)